as04-git/esc190_proj2_gifmaker/README.md

 6. Paste in your `seamcarving.c` file into the same directory.
 Obviously not given here to avoid academic dishonesty issues.

-7. Use the run command, syntax for Windows and Linux / MacOS given respectively below.
-Syntax: `./run path/to/file.bin filename.mp4` or `bash run.sh path/to/file.bin filename.mp4` [*3]
+7. Use the run command - syntax for Windows and Linux / MacOS given respectively below.

+Syntax: `./run [path/to/file.bin] [filename.mp4]` or `bash run.sh [path/to/file.bin] [filename.mp4]` [*3]
+Note: Both parameters are optional, the program will ask you for them if you don't provide them.

 UPDATE:
 1. It also now supports direct passing of the filepath and output name.